jurgenwigg/py3S60/newcore/Doc/library/subprocess.rst

       * :data:`CREATE_DEFAULT_ERROR_MODE`
       * :data:`CREATE_BREAKAWAY_FROM_JOB`

-   *pipesize* can be used to change the size of the pipe when :data:`PIPE` is used for *stdin*, *stdout* or *stderr*.
-The size of the pipe is only changed on platforms that support this (only Linux at this time of writing).
-Other platforms will ignore this parameter.

-   .. versionadded:: 3.10
-      The ``pipesize`` parameter was added.

    Popen objects are supported as context managers via the :keyword:`with` statement: on exit, standard file descriptors are closed, and the process is waited for.
    ::